drmlazer11/drmlazer11.github.io/_posts/2016-01-24-Skimmin-Upvote.md

 <p><a href="http://davemuench.com/upvote">Here</a> is the upvoting animation I built.
 The colors represent the six categories of news we had; which were: U.S. - blue | World - orange | Sports - red | Technology - turquoise | Business - green | Entertainment - purple.</p>

-<p>At the bottom are a couple screenshots of what a story thread looked like in our app.
+<p>At the bottom are a couple screenshots of what a story thread looked like in our app.</p>